C-Hipple/diff-lsp/README.md

 Acts as a server from your editor's point-of-view, and as a client to your "backend" LSPs (such as rust-analyzer or gopls).

+Editor -> diff-lsp -> [rust-analyzer, gopls, pylsp, etc]

+Allows your editor to use the following lsp capabilities in diffs
+- Hover
+- TODO Jump Definition

 ## Usage

 `diff-lsp` follows the standard language-server protocol, so you can configure your clients to use this LSP server and it should *just work* (lol)